hussains72/SLAM3_Imp/README.md

-# ORB-SLAM3
+# ORB-SLAM3 for ROS Noetic-- A Stable and Matured Implementation

-install and run the ORBSLAM3 WITH ROS1 and REALSENSE D435i camera Tested on Ubuntu 20.04
+install and run the ORBSLAM3 WITH ROS1 and REALSENSE D435i camera  on Ubuntu 20.04
 # Configuration Version info
 -ubuntu 20.04
 -ROS1